My husband, Eddie, and I traveled to Carlsbad, California, for a business convention and what a terrific little jewel it was!

-A Few Days at the Omni La Costa Resort
+Staying at the Omni La Costa Resort

-La Costa is also the site of many PGA events and features 3 pools and water slides.
-Upon check-in, the 6 people in our party were upgraded to suites at no additional cost.
+La Costa is also the site of many PGA events and features three pools and water slides.
+Upon check-in, the six people in our party were upgraded to suites at no additional cost.
 Our rooms were spacious and featured separate living room quarters, full balconies, and even a separate dressing area.
 We were impressed with the quick check-in procedure, as well as the bellmen and valet services.

 My favorite part of the resort was the Chopra Center, and its offering of many specialized holistic services.
 Deepak Chopra, the world renowned holistic physician, visits there monthly and for a hefty fee, you can schedule appointments with him.
 I opted for the mango-ginger scrub and body wrap.
 The staff was friendly and knowledgeable without being pushy.

 ** this restaurant is now permanently closed as of Dec 2016

-Moving to the Four Seasons Resort Aviara
+On to the Four Seasons Resort Aviara

 Side Trip to the Hotel Del

-Built in 1888 and nicknamed “Hotel Del’, and built in 1888, the property and its famous history make that alone worth the trip, plus the beach town still has the quaintness of years gone by.
-“Some Like It Hot” was filmed there as well as many US Presidents and top billed celebrities making it their choice of Southern Cal hotels.
-“Wizard of Oz” author, Frank L. Baum, traveled to the Hotel Del often and wrote of it, “And every day, her loveliness, shines pure, without a flaw; new charms entrance our every glance, and fill our souls with awe”.
+Built in 1888 and nicknamed “Hotel Del’, the property and the hotel’s famous history are worth the trip.
+The beach around the Hotel Del still has the quaintness of days gone by.
+The classic film “Some Like It Hot” was filmed at the Hotel Del and many US Presidents and top billed celebrities made it their choice of hotels.
+The”Wizard of Oz” author, Frank L. Baum traveled to the Hotel Del often and wrote of it, “And every day, her loveliness, shines pure, without a flaw; new charms entrance our every glance, and fill our souls with awe”.

 A Dazzling Array of Color

-We concluded our day by going to La Jolla for pictures and had lunch at the most recommended restaurant in the San Diego area, according to our concierge, George’s at the Cove.
-You must enjoy their ocean terrace dining and 360 degree views, which include the mountains and sparkling blue waters.
-George’s claims to have invented fish tacos and after tasting them, I can believe it.
+We concluded our day by going to La Jolla for pictures and to enjoy the scenery.
+We ate lunch at George’s at the Cove.
+You must enjoy the ocean terrace dining with 360° views, which include the mountains and sparkling blue waters.
+George’s at the Cove claims to have invented fish tacos and after tasting them, I can believe it.
 They were fabulous!
-We tried the ancho chili shrimp tacos and for dessert, the Huckleberry Bread Pudding.
+We tried the Ancho Chili Shrimp Tacos and for dessert, the Huckleberry Bread Pudding.

-First of the Line at the San Diego Zoo
+VIPs at the San Diego Zoo

 I truly love Southern California and am glad to have added some new areas to my travels.
 The diversity of all the different cities in California never ceases to astound me.